Restore Hyper-V Virtual Machine from Windows Server Backup

 Secure Download

 Note: Before you start backup and restore, you need to bind your Hyper-V host for authorization.
-Once bound the host your do not need to repeat this step later.
+Once bound to the host, you don't need to repeat this step later.

-1. Access AOMEI Cyber Backup web client, and the accomplished backup task will be listed in Backup Task.
+1. Access AOMEI Cyber Backup web client, and the accomplished Hyper-V backup task will be listed in Backup Task.
 Select which backup you want to restore, and click ... > Restore to open the wizard.
+Or you can navigate to Backup Management > History Versions.
+Specify a VM and select a restore point from the left list.

 Restore from backup task